PyChina/weekly/content/Issue/issue-382.md

 - [为 Python 编写自定义 profilers](https://pycoders.com/link/2323/web)
     + ITAMAR TURNER-TRAURING

-In this article you’ll learn how to write custom profilers, and in particular profilers that will help you pinpoint the places in your code where it just sits there waiting.
+In this article you'll learn how to write custom profilers, and in particular profilers that will help you pinpoint the places in your code where it just sits there waiting.

 - [Python Web 框架概述](https://pycoders.com/link/2300/web)
     + STXNEXT.COM

-Django, Flask, Pyramid, and many, many others—get an overview of what’s available so you can choose the right Python framework for your web development project.
+Django, Flask, Pyramid, and many, many others—get an overview of what's available so you can choose the right Python framework for your web development project.

 - [设计持续构建系统: 用 Sanic 处理 Webhooks](https://pycoders.com/link/2291/web)
     + CHRISTIAN MEDINA